ytliu74/obsidian-pseudocode/README.md

 ### Preamble style customization

+#### Use a `.sty` file

 You can use a `.sty` file (actually the suffix does not matter) to customize with some macros.
 The plugin will locate the file according to the setting.
 The default path is `preamble.sty`.

+Please reload the plugin after you change the preamble file.

+#### Use in-block preamble

+You can simply write your own macros in the pseudocode block before `\begin{algorithm}`.
+These macros will only be applicable within this specific block.

+#### Supported macros

 Currently supported macros can be found at [this link](https://katex.org/docs/supported.html#macros) and below(might not be fully supported):

 1. `\DeclarePairedDelimiter`
 2. `\DeclareMathOperator*`
 3. `\DeclareMathOperator`

-Please reload the plugin after you change the preamble file.

 ### Export to a compilable LaTeX file